A note on the Cops & Robber game on graphs embedded in non-orientable surfaces: Proof

 Now, whenever it be the cops' turn in any game on $G$, the robber is at a certain vertex $s$ of $G'$, and the $k$ cops are on vertices $v_1,\dots,v_k$.
 The strategy for the cops on $G'$ now prescribes moves for the cops.
 The corresponding moves in $G$ are then given as images under $p$.

-Since we chose a winning strategy, after a finite number of times, the imaginary robber on $G'$ will be on the same vertex as a cop in $G'$.
-Consequently, the same holds on $G$, thus the cops have won the game on $G$.
+Since we have a winning strategy, after a finite number of moves, the ``imaginary robber" on $G'$ will be on the same vertex as a cop in $G'$.
+Consequently, the same holds on $G$, and thus the cops have won the game on $G$. $\Box$